heather7283/cclip/README.md

 # cclip - clipboard manager for wayland
 ## Overview
-cclip is a set of two tools - cclip itself and cclipd, a daemon
+cclip is a set of two tools:
 - cclipd daemon runs in the background, monitors wayland clipboard for changes and writes clibpoard content to a database
 - cclip is a CLI tools for interacting with the database created by cclipd